anathan/preview/README.md

 This render agent will attempt to convert documents to PDF files to then have images generated from the PDF files.

+This render agent requires the following executables be available on the path:

+* soffice
+* pdfinfo

 ## Uploader

 By default, the "local" uploader is enabled.
 This uploader engine will simply copy rendered images from the temporary file/directory to the configured base path.